-A vacuum is empty space-as empty as we can get.
+A vacuum is empty space - as empty as we can get.
 A vacuum, however, contains an electromagnetic field, full of particles and antiparticles.
 It is normally quiet and you don't notice it, like a calm ocean when buoys and ships all sit still.
 But when a wave comes through the ocean, the buoys and ships start rocking.
 That shows us the presence of the wave.
-Likewise, we cannot see or measure the electromagnetic field, but it can produce forces that can move electrons and other particles.
-Thus, we can measure the waves in an electromagnetic field by the movement of charged particles.
+Likewise, we cannot see or measure the electromagnetic field, but it can produce forces that can move electrons and other Thus. the particles. we can measure waves electromagnetic field by the movement of charged particles.